- Environmental Services

 Doling Park Sanitary Sewer Project

 The Doling Park Sanitary Sewer Project will join with the Pea Ridge project near Heritage Avenue and will run south along the Doling Branch of Pea Ridge Creek into Doling Park.
-The project will replace roughly 6,900 feet of existing sanitary sewer main with larger diameter pipe up to 27 inches.
+The project will replace roughly 6,873 linear feet of existing sanitary sewer main with larger diameter pipe ranging from 18 to 30 inches in diameter.
+It will also include a 42 inch diameter, 596 linear foot bore under I-44.

 What are Sanitary Sewer Overflows?